9 minute read

 Yurts summary

 Retrieval-augmented generation (RAG) systems use many different algorithms to chunk, embed, and rank textual content for enabling natural language based question-answering on private knowledge bases.
 In a recent article, Anthropic introduced Contextual Retrieval, a new chunking algorithm that surpasses state-of-the-art (SOTA) methods and released the “Codebases dataset” for its benchmarking.
 In this article, we evaluate Yurts’ RAG pipeline on this new benchmarking dataset.
-This evaluation highlights that Yurts’ RAG system matches the performance of Contextual Retrieval, while operating at only 1/300th of the cost, underscoring our commitment to providing high performance solutions that are cost-effective for our customers.
-Finally, we also highlight some key challenges when using new benchmarking datasets to evaluate RAG platforms, offering insights for those navigating this evolving space.
+This evaluation highlights that Yurts’ RAG system matches the performance of Contextual Retrieval, while operating at only 1/300th of the cost, underscoring our commitment to providing high performance solutions that are also cost-effective for our customers.
+Through our analysis, we also highlight some key challenges that arise when using new benchmarking datasets to evaluate RAG platforms, offering insights for those navigating this evolving space.

 At Yurts, we are in the trade of building helpful AI assistants for enterprises that (a) generate answers grounded on THEIR massive proprietary knowledge base, (b) scale to a large number of end-knowledge workers in the enterprise; and (c) respect and mirror access controls previously established in the enterprise.
 We accomplish this using a multi-faceted approach, which involves building a powerful and robust Retrieval Augmented Generation (RAG) system to support natural language queries.